reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 Here we are constructing a `TableSchema` by calling `TableSchema.fromBean(Order.class)` to scan our bean class `Order`.
 This will use the annotations in the `Order` class defined earlier to determine the attributes which are partition and sort keys.
 We are then associating this `Tableschema` with our actual table name `Order` to create an instance of `DynamoDbTable` which represents the object with a mapped table resource `Order`.

-We are using this mapped resource to save the order item in the `save` method by calling the `putItem` method and fetch item by calling the `getItem` method.
+We are using this mapped resource to save the `order` item in the `save` method by calling the `putItem` method and fetch the item by calling the `getItem` method.

-We can similarly perform all other table level operations on this mapped resource as shown here:
+We can similarly perform all other table-level operations on this mapped resource as shown here:

 ```java
 @Repository